RE

 (The National Association of Teachers of Religious Education (NATRE)

-The principal aim of RE is to engage students in systematic inquiry into significant questions which religion and worldviews address in local, national and global contexts, enabling them to develop their ideas, values and identities.
+The principal aim of RE is to engage students in systematic enquiry into significant questions which religion and worldviews address in local, national and global contexts, enabling them to develop their ideas, values and identities with Integrity, Determination and Ambition in order to achieve Excellence.
 Pupils learn to evaluate wisdom from different sources, so that they can develop the understanding and strong critical thinking skills needed to appreciate and appraise varied responses to these questions.

-We follow the Enfield agreed syllabus for Religious Education across all key stages.
-Our RE curriculum has a vast array of cross curricular links with subjects such as English, science, geography and history.
+RE is taught under the Enfield agreed syllabus for Religious Education across all key stages.
+We operate on a spiral curriculum and have a vast array of cross curricular links with subjects such as English, science, geography and history.
 Much of what we study complements and enhances the curriculum studied in these subject areas and vice versa.

 Key Stage 3 (Years 7-9)